ztuowen/llguidance/docs/fast_forward.md

 Note, that we can conservatively skip `grammar_allows()` check in the algorithm above, and thus just compute once and for all the set of tokens that are not allowed as the last token in forced bytes.
+This drops the proportion of forced tokens in maskbench from `12.7%` to `12.1%`.